AnneliesVlaar/Feat/README.md

 ![Screenshot new file](docs/images/Screenshot_open.png)

 ## File Format Specifications
+### student file
-The file with student names should be designed in the following way:
+The file(.txt) with student names should be designed in the following way:
 ```
 # Teaching assistant (information)
 first_name lastname (unique_student_id)